bchappet/dotfiles/README.md

 ## Testing

-The dotfiles installation can be tested in a clean Ubuntu 22.04 environment using Apptainer containers.
+The dotfiles installation can be tested in a clean Ubuntu 22.04 environment using Docker.

 ### Prerequisites

-- [Apptainer](https://apptainer.org/docs/admin/main/installation.html) installed on your system
+- [Docker](https://docs.docker.com/get-docker/) installed on your system

 ### Running Tests